baylesj/advent-of-code-2020/README.md

 # What is this

-My personal solutions repository for [Advent of Code](https://adventofcode.com).
+My personal solutions repository for [Advent of Code 2020](https://adventofcode.com/2020).

 ## Goals

-Performant solutions not using a strictly naive approach, with modern Rust features and good design patterns and testing.
+Performant solutions using a well thought out approach, with modern Rust features and good design patterns and testing.